Balanced quasistatic evolutions of critical points in metric spaces: Characterizing energy jumps with actions

 \subsection{Generalizing from the gradient flow}

-{^{^{_F}}} To investigate transition rules which admit a characterization of the energy jumps, we start by considering transition rules which bring our framework closest to the one in \cite{AR17}, i.e., transition rules arising from the gradient flow, which fulfill the following equation:
+{^{^{_F}}} To investigate transition rules which admit a characterization of the energy jumps, we start by considering transition rules which bring our framework as close as possible to the one in \cite{AR17}, i.e., transition rules arising from the gradient flow, which fulfill the following condition:

 where $\gamma$ is a gradient flow trajectory of $E_t$ starting at $x$, i.e., $\gamma(0) = x$ and, for all $s > 0$,